keirthana/anbox-cloud-docs/howto/anbox-runtime/develop-platform.md

 ## Install the example platform

-[AMS](https://discourse.ubuntu.com/t/about-ams/24321) allows launching instances in a special [development mode](https://discourse.ubuntu.com/t/17763#dev-mode), which is helpful when developing, for example, addons or platforms.
+The Anbox Management Service (AMS) allows launching instances in a special development mode, which is helpful when developing addons or platforms.
 In development mode, the Anbox runtime does not terminate the instance when it detects failures or other problems.

+We will be using this development mode to install the platform.
+See {ref}`sec-dev-mode` for more information.

 To try out the `minimal` platform, complete the following steps:

-1. Start a [raw instance](https://discourse.ubuntu.com/t/17763#application-vs-raw) with development mode turned on:
+1. Start a raw instance with development mode turned on:

-        amc launch --raw --devmode --instance-type=a4.3
+        amc launch --raw --devmode --cpus 4 --memory 3GB

-   If you chose the `nvidia` example, you must select an [instance type](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type-1) that supports GPUs:
+   If you chose the `nvidia` example, you must select an instance type that supports GPUs (See {ref}`sec-application-manifest-instance-type` if you need more information on the different instance types):

-        amc launch --raw --devmode --instance-type=g4.3
+        amc launch --raw --devmode --cpus 4 --memory 3GB --gpu-slots 1

+    ```{note}
-    [note type="information" status="Note"]Use the `--vm` option to launch a VM instance.[/note]
+    Use the `--vm` option to launch a VM instance.
+    ```

    The command prints out the ID of the instance.
 Note down this ID; you will need it in the next step.

-   The start of the raw instance takes some time, because it runs through the full [bootstrap process](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap-process-2) before the instance is ready to be used.
+   The start of the raw instance takes some time, because it runs through the full bootstrap process before the instance is ready to be used.
+See {ref}`sec-application-bootstrap` for more information on the bootstrap process.

 1. When the instance is fully up and running, copy the `platform_minimal.so` module to it: